Lagrangian Attention Tensor Networks for Velocity Gradient Statistical Modeling: Methodology of

 The formulation in Eq.~(\ref{eq:temp_charac_def}) shares similarities with classic work in TDNNs and CNNs \cite{waibel1989phoneme}.
 However, our approach is motivated as a conceptual midpoint between the phenomenology of the deformation tensor and recent advances in transformer architectures, particularly the concept of attention \cite{vaswani2017attention}.
 While we avoid full multi-head attention due to concerns about interpretability, we see promise in generalizing the presented methodology to state-of-the-art transformers.

-In summary, the \modelabbr\ model (illustrated in Fig.~(\ref{fig:aug_tbnn})) accounts for historical information while avoiding the imposition of a specific phenomenological theory of historical importance.
+In summary, the \modelabbr\ model (illustrated in Fig.~(\ref{fig:aug_tbnn})) accounts for history information while avoiding the imposition of a specific phenomenological theory of history importance.
 Moreover, due to the simple structure of the memory kernels, the learned temporal weights may be interpreted as temporal correlations in the VGT that are useful in predicting not only the PH term but also the VL term in Eq.~(\ref{eq:vgt_evolution}).
-An extreme case of very short time correlations would reinforce the assumptions of RFD/RDGF, while longer temporal correlations would support richer memory approaches, such as those suggested in Mori-Zwanzig formulations \cite{tian2021data}.
+An extreme case of very short time correlations would reinforce the assumptions of RFD/RDGF, while longer temporal correlations would support more formal memory approaches, such as those suggested in Mori-Zwanzig formulations \cite{tian2021data}.